DesentriX/Text-To-Speech-AWS-Project/README.md

 - learned how to implement front end and backend communication
 - Improved research skills
 - Improved cloud familiarity
+- Learned to use Postman API platform to externally test my API functionality

 # Improvements: